Illumina/NirvanaDocumentation/versioned_docs/version-3.14/file-formats/custom-annotations.md

 ### Matching Criteria

-The matching criteria instructs how Nirvana should match a VCF variant to the custom annotation.
+The matching criteria instructs how Illumina Annotator should match a VCF variant to the custom annotation.

 The following matching criteria can be specified:
 * `allele` - use this when you only want allele-specific matches.
 This is commonly the case when using allele frequency data sources like `gnomAD`